nplrkn/alsoran/documentation/backlog.md

 This is focused on the next release (0.1).
 For longer term items, put them in the roadmap or put a TODO in the code.

 ## TO DO
-- PDU session resource setup
+- PDU session resource setup - code review and tidy - make top level procedure really clean
+- Frunk
 ----PUBLICATION----
 - Get approval to publish
 - Rerun demo